-Students who wish to take this course must be admitted to the Criminal Justice master’s program.
+Students who want to take this course need to be admitted to the master’s programme in Criminal Justice.

-explain and apply the three core components of this course (accountability, effectiveness and legitimacy) and their interconnectedness;
+• Students can explain and problematise the three core components of criminal justice and their interconnectedness

 The first element of this course is a series of traditional lectures during which various lecturers, including guest lecturers, will reflect upon and discuss the assigned reading material.
 Students are required to prepare for these lectures by reading the assigned literature and preparing questions.

-By means of weekly assignments that will be discussed during the seminars, you are challenged to reflect critically on comparative aspects of criminal justice systems.
+By means of weekly assignments that will be discussed during the seminars, students are challenged to reflect critically on comparative aspects of criminal justice systems.

 Course grades are determined by: